Cycle Network Maps

 HYPE Urban Bikes

 We will be offering a range of led rides for all abilities, and 'get to know your bike' maintenance sessions to provide more cycling confidence.
+The activities will take place over weekends throughout the summer.

 Our qualified bike leaders will conduct all skills sessions and bike rides, and qualified bike mechanics will deliver the bike maintenance sessions from one of three sites listed.